We don't know who won the presidency yet. Trump is still making false claims about the vote.

 — Donald J. Trump (@realDonaldTrump) November 4, 2020

+In addition to the incorrect tweet, during a speech from the White House early Wednesday morning, Trump baselessly implied that Trump voters specifically had been disenfranchised, and suggested that votes should not continue to be counted in the coming days.
+“As far as I’m concerned,” he said, “we already have won it.”
+Anchors on the major television networks, including Jake Tapper on CNN and Brian Williams on MSNBC, quickly cut in to clarify that Trump has not been declared the winner and that he cannot declare victory until all the votes are counted.
+He also incorrectly claimed he had won specific states that had not yet in fact been called for him, and noted he’d take the fight over the vote to the Supreme Court.

-Even as election officials and media reports warned that the election count could be protracted, Trump’s rhetoric did not come as a surprise.
+While galling, Trump’s rhetoric should not come as a surprise.
+He said he would do this.
 He loves to take credit for things even when he deserves no credit, when he has in fact lost, or when he is lying.
 As I wrote on Monday:

 According to an Axios report, Donald Trump is planning on declaring a premature victory if it appears that he is ahead before all the ballots are counted.
 Because coronavirus concerns curtailed in-person voting, many states, including pivotal ones like Pennsylvania and Wisconsin, are dealing with a deluge of mail-in ballots, presumably from mostly Democratic voters.
 Trump has urged his supporters to vote in person to avoid non-existent mail-in voting fraud.
 But his campaign strategy seems to be that with many in-person votes cast for him, he will use the opportunity to claim victory early by lying that the remaining ballots are fraudulent.